-Caitlin graduated from Brown University in 2012 with a bachelor’s degree in international relations and a focus in politics, culture, and identity.
-Upon graduating, she worked at Brunswick Group, an international corporate communications partnership that helps businesses and other organizations address critical communications challenges.
-In 2014, she joined the board of the Heising‐Simons Foundation, where she has been developing a grantmaking program focused on human rights and criminal justice reform in the U.S. Caitlin is also a founding member of Maverick Collective, a global community of strategic philanthropists and informed advocates working to end extreme poverty by improving the health and rights of women and girls around the world.
+Caitlin Heising is vice chair of the Heising‐Simons Foundation and is currently pursuing a master of public administration at the London School of Economics & Political Science (LSE) with a focus on social impact.
+Previously, she worked with Article 3 Advisors, a human rights and strategic philanthropy consultancy based in San Francisco.
+In 2014, she joined the board of the Heising‐Simons Foundation, where she has developed a grantmaking program focused on human rights and criminal justice reform in the U.S. Caitlin is also a founding member of Maverick Collective, a global community of strategic philanthropists and informed advocates working to end extreme poverty by improving the health and rights of women and girls around the world.